A $42 million investment - Equinix expands Sydney data center

 Foad Fadaghi, managing director, Telsyte, says that with more enterprises and managed service providers moving to the cloud, including for security and data protection, additional data center capacity in Australia is growing in demand.

 “There is also an increased desire among CIOs to leverage a highly interconnected IT architecture, and providers that have location and interconnectivity advantages are best suited to deliver value to clients."

-Equinix has four data centres in its Sydney campus, and in total has 29 IBX data centres in Asia-Pacific.
+Equinix has four data centers in its Sydney campus, and in total has 29 IBX data centers in Asia-Pacific.

 Today Equinix's total global footprint covers 179 IBX data centers across 44 markets.

 "As we see the demand for connectivity between the United States and Australia and New Zealand increases, we've chosen SY4 as our point of presence from which our customers can access the bandwidth available on Hawaiki,” says Remi Galasso, chief executive officer, Hawaiki.